Public Finance in India class 12 | Maharashtra Board

 Reasons for Growth in Public Expenditure :

-1. Increase in the Activities of the Government: As mentioned earlier, the modern government performs many functions for the social and economic development of the country.
+1. Increase in the Activities of the Government: The modern government performs many functions for the social and economic development of the country.
 These functions include the spread of education, public health, public works, public recreation, social welfare schemes, etc. This leads to an increase in public expenditure.

 3. Growing Urbanization: Urbanization leads to an increase in government expenditure on water supply, roads, energy, schools and colleges, public transport, sanitation, etc.

-5. Spread of Democracy: The majority of the countries in the world are democratic in nature.
+5. Spread of Democracy: Most countries around the world use democratic systems of government.
 A democratic form of government is expensive due to regular elections and other such activities.
-This results in an increase in the total expenditure of the government.
+This results in the increase in total expenditure of the government.

 7. Industrial Development: Industrial development leads to an increase in production, employment, and overall growth in the economy.
 Hence, the government makes huge efforts for implementing various schemes and programmes for industrial development.
 This results in an increase in government expenditure.

 8. Disaster Management: Many natural and man-made calamities like earthquakes, floods, cyclones, social unrest, etc. are occurring more frequently.
-The government has to spend a huge amount on disaster management which increases total expenditure.
+Government spending increases during times of emergencies to provide relief and rehabilitation.

 A) Taxes :